Hydrocodone Combination Products

 Before taking a hydrocodone combination product,

-- tell your doctor if you have or have ever had any of the conditions mentioned in the IMPORTANT WARNING section, a blockage or narrowing of your stomach or intestines, or paralytic ileus (condition in which digested food does not move through the intestines).
+• tell your doctor if you have slowed breathing, asthma, chronic pulmonary disease (COPD), or other lung problems; a blockage or narrowing of your stomach or intestines, or paralytic ileus (condition in which digested food does not move through the intestines).
 Your doctor may tell you not to take a hydrocodone combination product.

-- tell your doctor if you have or have ever had difficulty urinating; adrenal insufficiency (condition in which the adrenal glands do not produce enough of certain hormones needed for important body functions); diabetes; seizures; or thyroid, intestinal, liver, pancreas, gallbladder, or kidney disease.
+• tell your doctor if you have or have ever had a brain tumor, or any condition that increases the amount of pressure in your brain; seizures; or thyroid, liver, pancreas, gallbladder, heart, or kidney disease.

 What special dietary instructions should I follow?